By Peter F. Lindquist, Esq. and and Jessica Stoeckman, Esq.

 Between April 2, 2020, and December 31, 2020, employers were required to pay sick leave benefits to employees who were unable to work due to one of the following six COVID-19 related criteria:

 - The employee is subject to a federal, state or local quarantine order

 - The employee is advised by a health care provider to quarantine due to COVID-19 concerns

 - The employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis

 - The employee is caring for an individual falling under categories 1 or 2

 - The employee is caring for a child if the child’s school or place of care has been closed, or is unavailable, due to COVID-19 precautions

 - The employee is experiencing any other substantially similar condition specified by the Departments of Health and Human Services, Treasury, and Labor

-Between January 1, 2021, and March 31, 2021, employers can still choose to voluntarily pay sick leave benefits for these reasons and receive federal tax credits for doing so.
+Between January 1, 2021, and March 31, 2021, employers were not required to pay benefits, but could still choose to voluntarily pay sick leave benefits for the above criteria and receive federal tax credits for doing so.